theauraimpact/give-one-framework/GFE.md

 ## Feasibility Assessment (Current Banking Standards 2026)

 ### 1. The Banking Mechanism (Feasibility: High)
-Most major financial institutions like **JPMorgan Chase** or **Bank of America** have the infrastructure to create Escrow-style or Restricted Cash Accounts.
+Major financial institutions have the infrastructure to create **Restricted Fund Accounts (RCA)** via purpose-designated sub-accounts.
-* **Mechanism:** The account is opened by the corporation but governed by a specific Disbursement Agreement.
+* **Mechanism:** The account is opened by the corporation but governed by a specific Purpose-Restricted Disbursement Agreement.
 * **Constraint:** The bank acts as a "gatekeeper," ensuring funds only go to the payroll system for the designated employees.

 ### 2. Legal & Regulatory Compliance (Feasibility: Medium)
-* **Tax Implications:** Tax authorities must recognize these as gifts or community support to avoid classification as corporate income.
+* **Tax Implications:** Tax authorities must recognize these as community support to avoid classification as corporate income.
-* **KYC/AML:** Fintech APIs in 2026 now handle automated KYC checks for high-volume, decentralized micro-donations efficiently.
+* **KYC/AML:** Fintech APIs in 2026 handle automated KYC checks for high-volume donations efficiently.
 * **Fiduciary Responsibility:** Ensuring the company does not take on unintended pension or benefits liabilities.

 ### 3. Payroll Integration (Feasibility: High)
-* **The Bridge:** Corporate treasury marks the restricted account as the "Source of Truth" for the payroll run.
+* **The Bridge:** Corporate treasury marks the RCA as the "Source of Truth" for the payroll run.
 * **Transparency:** Utilizes existing direct deposit details already in the payroll system.

 ---